Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

          10.252.1.12     65533       34448   39415   00m:01w:04d  Established   Up
         ```

-        If any of the sessions are in an `Idle` state, proceed to the next step.
+        If any of the sessions are in an `Idle` state, then proceed to the next step.

 1. Reset BGP to re-establish the sessions.